| | |

 Expert Tips

-1. If your potatoes have lots of eyes or your carrots are hairy, peel them before chopping.
+1. If your potatoes have sprouting eyes or your carrots are hairy, peel them before chopping.

 2. How large or small you chop your vegetables will affect the cooking time.

-3. To prevent lumps in your hamburger stew, shake the cornstarch with cold water only.
+3. To prevent lumps, shake the cornstarch with cold water only.

 Recipe Notes